-Source: Tebbutt Research

 Goods were observed to be labeled in retail spaces in October 2017 with labels indicating the amount of energy that might be consumed, which is a good practice.
-Expanding labelling across all appliances, and even potentially lightbulbs, could have upwards of an 11% reduction of energy consumption in Tonga according to one study.
-However, the effectiveness of MEPS and labelling is highly dependent upon spreading public awareness of how to read energy efficiency labels and understanding the importance of conserving electricity.
+Expanding labelling across all appliances, and even potentially lightbulbs, could have upwards of an 11% reduction of energy consumption in Tonga, according to one study.
+The effectiveness of MEPS and labelling is, however, highly dependent on spreading public awareness of how to read energy efficiency labels and understanding the importance of conserving electricity.

-Data was synthesized from the preceding sources, including the census, consumer research, and customs data to estimate current residential appliance ownership rates and to forecast future adoption.
-Figure 13 shows that some appliances with an already high ownership percent such as fridges, freezers, fans, and televisions will see modest growth between 2018 and 2030.
-More electric intensive domestic appliances such as air conditioners, electric clothes washers, and electric water heaters were projected to see larger growth over the same period.
-Although these appliances do not currently represent a significant portion of residential load, foresight in implementing MEPS on these appliances ensures that non-efficient appliances are not imported for use over a 15-20-year appliance life cycle.
+Data were synthesised from the preceding sources, including the census, consumer research, and customs data, to estimate current residential appliance ownership rates and to forecast future adoption.
+Figure 13 shows that some appliances with an already high ownership percentage, such as fridges, freezers, fans and televisions, will see modest growth between 2018 and 2030.
+More electric intensive domestic appliances, such as air conditioners, electric clothes washers, and electric water heaters, were projected to see larger growth over the same period.
+Although these appliances do not currently represent a significant portion of residential load, foresight in implementing MEPS on these appliances ensures that non-efficient appliances are not imported for use over a 15–20-year appliance life cycle.